Sausan/Tidy-Data/Documents/BigDataCourse/Projects/Project 3-1/UCI HAR Dataset/Submitted files/README.md

 ------------------------------------
- What does the run_analysis.R works:
+ What does the run_analysis.R do:
  ------------------------------------
  1.	 read the test data frames from the three files in the test folder
  2.	 read the features from the feature file in the main folder